AlexeyRaga/home.nix/Readme.md

 # Home Manager Nix configuration

-Currently MacOS-centric.
+This Readme is currently MacOS-centric.
+However, the configuration itself has been tried on Ubuntu and NixOS and it turns out to be working (not using `darwin-configuration.nix`, obviously, but using the whole `Home Manager` config.).

+## Installation

 It uses [nix-darwin](https://github.com/LnL7/nix-darwin) and [home-manager](https://github.com/nix-community/home-manager) to set up and manage the user's home environment.

-## Installation

 0. Clone this repository as your local `~/.nixpkgs` </br>
     You should have `~/.nixpkgs/darwin-configuration.nix` available.